syncfusion-content/uwp-docs/uwp/TreeGrid/Clipboard-Operations.md

 ---
 layout: post
-title: Clipboard Operations in UWP TreeGrid control | Syncfusion®
+title: Clipboard Operations in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about Clipboard Operations support in Syncfusion® UWP TreeGrid (SfTreeGrid) control and more.
+description: Learn about Clipboard Operations in the Syncfusion® UWP SfTreeGrid control.
+Copy and paste grid data seamlessly with flexible options.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-# Clipboard Operations in UWP TreeGrid (SfTreeGrid)
+# Clipboard Operations in UWP SfTreeGrid

 SfTreeGrid provides support to the clipboard operations such as cut, copy, and paste the data within control and between other applications such as Notepad and Excel.
 The clipboard operations of copy and paste are enabled by default.
 You can copy the selected nodes/cells from tree grid by clicking `Ctrl+C` and can paste the content from [Clipboard](https://msdn.microsoft.com/en-us/library/system.windows.clipboard.aspx) to tree grid by clicking `Ctrl+V`.